askhellosatya/contributor-photo-gallery/readme.txt

 * Initial release with gallery fetch from WordPress.org/photos.

 == Upgrade Notice ==

+= 2.5.1 =
+This update fixes visual inconsistencies in notices and photo cards.
+⚠️ Developers: The shortcode handler function prefix has been changed from `cpg_` to `cpglry_`.
+If you used the old prefix in custom code, please update your references.

 = 2.5.0 =
 New `[cp_gallery]` shortcode with fresh styling and customization options.
 Legacy `[wpcontrib_photos]` still works — all your settings are safe.